kbase/file_cache_server/README.md

 ### Project anatomy

-* `app.py` is the main entrypoint for running the flask server
+* `/src/caching_service/` is the main package directory
-* `/caching_service/` is the main package directory
+* `/src/caching_service/server.py` is the main entrypoint for running the flask server
-* `/caching_service/minio.py` contains utils for uploading, checking, and fetching files with Minio
+* `/src/caching_service/minio.py` contains utils for uploading, checking, and fetching files with Minio
-* `/caching_service/cache_id/` contains utils for generating cache IDs from tokens/params
+* `/src/caching_service/generate_cache_id.py` contains utils for generating cache IDs from tokens/params
-* `/caching_service/api` holds all the routes for each api version
+* `/src/caching_service/api` holds all the routes for each api version
-* `/caching_service/hash.py` is a utility wrapping pynacl (which uses libsodium) to do blake2b hashing
+* `/src/caching_service/hash.py` is a utility for blake2b hashing
-* `/caching_service/authorization/` contains utilites for authorization using KBase's auth service
+* `/src/caching_service/authorization/` contains utilites for authorization using KBase's auth service

 This app uses Flask blueprints to create separate routes for each API version.